Yanntex/yanntex.github.io/README.md

 <!-- # yanntex.github.io -->

 # Presentation
-Hi, nice to meet you, I am TEXIER Yannis.
+Hi, I am TEXIER Yannis.
 I am a graduate from Paris School of Economics (ENS Ulm & Paris 1 Panthéon-Sorbonne).
 I am interested in decision-making and my research interests spans in Economics, Psycology, Cognitive Neuroscience, Mathematics and Machine Learning.
 My research is driven by real-life applications for businesses or daily life decisions.
 The knowledge I derived had been used for funny sports I practiced as Thai Boxing, Free Diving and, Ultra Marathon.
 And, it has been used to set up strategies in content creation.